 - Shortness of breath with mild exertion, at rest, or when lying down or going to bed

 - A rapid or pronounced heartbeat

 - A heart murmur that your doctor has previously diagnosed

 - Lower leg pain when you walk, which goes away with rest

-Finally, the American College of Sports Medicine recommends that you see your doctor before engaging in vigorous exercise if two or more of the following apply:
+Finally, the American College of Sports Medicine recommends that you see your doctor before engaging in moderate or vigorous exercise if:

 When in doubt, check it out

 If you're unsure of your health status, have multiple health problems or are pregnant, speak with your doctor before starting a new exercise program.
 Working with your doctor ahead of time can help you plan the exercise program that's right for you.
 And that's a good first step on your path to physical fitness.

 Jan.
 16, 2019

 See more In-depth